top of page

 12. Libraries are perfect for a rainy day and free fun, and most run free workshops.
 Make sure your kids have library cards, you know the library open times and sign up for their reading challenge.

-13. Have a toy sort out day, discard the broken toys, and pass on outgrown toys to charity shops or friends and family.
+13. Have a toy sort-out day, discard the broken toys, and pass on outgrown toys to charity shops, friends, and family.
 Children will play longer with toys if they are not overwhelmed with mountains of toys that are too young for them to play with, broken, mismatched bits first.

-14. DVD swap with a few friends ahead of the holidays, means you have a new movies for everyone and you wont know the movies already watched word for word!
+14. DVD swap with a few friends ahead of the holidays, means you have new movies for everyone and you won't know the movies already watched word for word!

-16. Get your calendar out and book in playdates.
-People go away and book up activities fast, so doing this early really helps planning.
-And don’t forget to get school friend’s parents phone numbers before they break up for summer so you can arrange play dates.
+16. Get your calendar out and book playdates.
+People go away and book up activities quickly, so doing this early helps planning.
+And don’t forget to get school friends’ parents' phone numbers before they break up for summer so you can arrange play dates.

-17. How about buy your teacher a present or write them a thank you card?
+17. How about buying your teacher a present or writing them a thank you card?
 Here is a great thank you teacher idea.

-18. Stock up on craft supplies, check your recycling bin, old egg boxes and card board for craft projects on rainy days is perfect.
+18. Stock up on craft supplies, check your recycling bin, old egg boxes and cardboard for craft projects on rainy days are perfect.

 19. Rotate some of the toys, Kids forget what they have so swapping them around gives their toy box a new lease of life and lots more hours of play.
 If you haven’t already separated toys into boxes, I can recommend the Ikea Kallax system and the boxes, to separate toys into groups for ease to rotate toys.
 A toy carousel system helps when thinking about what toys the kids haven’t played with for a while and so you can bring those out.

-20. Make a “I am bored” lucky dip box, with a big mix or ideas to keep them busy
+20. Make an “I am bored” lucky dip box, with a big mix of ideas to keep them busy

-21. Do an online search for free events at local parks and museums.
+21. Search for free events at local parks and museums online.

-23. Buy the kids a scrap book or even better make one out of scrap paper, and encourage them to collect things, take photos and draw pictures to record their Summer.
+23. Buy the kids a scrapbook or even better make one out of scrap paper, and encourage them to collect things, take photos and draw pictures to record their Summer.
 It’s a wonderful project to take into School on the first term back for Show and Tell.
-For older children a daily diary is fun to do too and to encourage them to keep writing!
+For older children, a daily diary is fun to do too and encourages them to keep writing!

 24. Who doesn’t like a picnic?
-Water bottles, delicious sandwiches, pastas and all your favourite snacks and treats.
+Water bottles, delicious sandwiches, pasta and all your favourite snacks and treats.
 And it’s great for the kids to get outside and run off some energy!

-25. Make time to relax is a must, the final weeks of the summer term is very busy with all the additional activities school throw at them.
+25. Making time to relax is a must, the final weeks of the summer term are very busy with all the additional activities school throws at them.
 It’s hard to keep up with it all, and even the children end up feeling exhausted.
 So fitting in some downtime when I can, everyone needs a bit of space in the mayhem of the summer term.
 We just hang out in the garden together, eat simple food, or have a movie day on the sofa.

 My biggest take home is to enjoy making memories, this time we can never get back.